sabinM1/ultra47/README.md

 # ultra47
-Show the distance recorded using an ultrasonic sensor on a 7 segment 4 digit display
+Show the distance recorded by an ultrasonic sensor on a 7 segment 4 digit display using an Arduino

 ## Requirements
 ### Hardware